bbookman/SkillDemand/Scope.md

 * Indeed.com and other job websites will supply raw data.
 Sites will be added as time permits
 * Program will leverage scraping tools such as selenium, beautiful soup and scrapy to obtain / scrape job sites
 * All job opening data is public and there are no privacy issues

+## Description of Program
+* The program will not take any user input from the command line
+* Specifying seed values for the job titles, geographies, or job sites is done via the constants file
+* Constants file (constants.py) provides key data to drive the scraping
+  * SKILL_KEYWORDS constant is a list of strings representing skills to count
+  * SITES_DICT is a dictionary containing job site specific data to aid in scraping
+  * GEO_ZIPS is a dictionary containing key of major geographic region and the associated zip codesKE
+  * TITLES is a dictionary containing the job titles to feed the search, a set of strings and weights for running the matching algorithm, and the SKILL_KEYWORDS

 ## Deliverables
 * The minimum deliverable (MVP) will include the python application open and available on github
 * A readme.md file will be produced explaining the usage of the application
 * The application itself will produce, at minimum, a human readable list of skills and the corresponding count of those skills for a given job title and geo
-* A graph in Jupyter Notebooks will be produced to easily visualize the counts for each skill
+* Graphs in Jupyter Notebooks will be produced to easily visualize the counts for each skill
-* The application will use pandas dataframes or other methods to identify the most sought after skill in a geographical areas, and by salary
-* For a given skill, the application will use pandas dataframe to get the highest/average salary offered in different geographical areas (states)

 **Presentation date: March 21st**
 **Presentation week is _30_ Days away**